Harry24k/adversarial-attacks-pytorch/README.md

 </p></details>

-* Here are demos of torchattacks.
+Here are demos of torchattacks.

 * **White Box Attack with ImageNet** ([code](https://github.com/Harry24k/adversarial-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20(ImageNet).ipynb), [nbviewer](https://nbviewer.jupyter.org/github/Harry24k/adversarial-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20%28ImageNet%29.ipynb)):  Using _torchattacks_ to make adversarial examples with [the ImageNet dataset](http://www.image-net.org/) to fool ResNet-18.

 * **Transfer Attack with CIFAR10** ([code](https://github.com/Harry24k/adversarial-attacks-pytorch/blob/master/demos/Transfer%20Attack%20(CIFAR10).ipynb), [nbviewer](https://nbviewer.jupyter.org/github/Harry24k/adversarial-attacks-pytorch/blob/master/demos/Transfer%20Attack%20%28CIFAR10%29.ipynb)):  This demo provides an example of black box attack with two different models.
 First, make adversarial datasets from a holdout model with CIFAR10 and save it as torch dataset.
 Second, use the adversarial datasets to attack a target model.

 * **Adversairal Training with MNIST** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/Adversairal%20Training%20(MNIST).ipynb), [nbviewer](https://nbviewer.jupyter.org/github/Harry24k/adversarial-attacks-pytorch/blob/master/demos/Adversairal%20Training%20%28MNIST%29.ipynb)):  This code shows how to do adversarial training with this repository.
 The MNIST dataset and a custom model are used in this code.
 The adversarial training is performed with PGD, and then FGSM is applied to evaluate the model.

-* Torchattacks also supports collaboration with other attack packages.
+Torchattacks also supports collaboration with other attack packages.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <details><summary>FoolBox</summary><p>
+<details><summary>FoolBox</summary><p>
 * https://github.com/bethgelab/foolbox
 * `pip install foolbox`
 * e.g., L2BrendelBethge